dwi67/docker-jboss-fuse-6.3/jboss-fuse-6.3-ssh/README.md

 ### FUSE ssh docker image

-This project builds a ssh accessible docker image for [JBoss Fuse](http://www.jboss.org/products/fuse/overview/) that can be used to auto create a nanaged server by the admin node.
+This project builds an ssh accessible docker image for [JBoss Fuse](http://www.jboss.org/products/fuse/overview/) that can be used to auto create a managed server by the admin node.

 ### Usage